aosabook/500lines/objmodel/chapter.md

 Another interesting aspect of maps is that while in this chapter they are only used as a memory optimization, in actual VMs that use a JIT compiler they also improve the performance of the program.
-To achieve that, the JIT will specialize the user functions at runtime according to the maps that the involved objects use.
-Then it can compile attribute lookups to a lookup in the objects' storage at a fixed offset, getting rid of all dictionary lookups completely.
+To achieve that, the JIT uses the maps to compile attribute lookups to a lookup in the objects' storage at a fixed offset, getting rid of all dictionary lookups completely (footnote:
+How that works is quite a bit beyond the scope of this chapter.
+I've tried to give a reasonably readable account of how a JIT can do that in a paper I wrote a few years ago.
+It uses an object model that is basically a variant of the one in this chapter: C. F. Bolz, A. Cuni, M. Fijałkowski, M. Leuschel, S. Pedroni, and A. Rigo, “Runtime feedback in a meta-tracing JIT for efficient dynamic languages,” in Proceedings of the 6th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems, New York, NY, USA, 2011, pp. 9:1–9:8.).

 Potential Extensions
 ----------------------